You can lower your electric bill “over 50%” with just one item.

 #

-On-demand hot water will reduce your water heating bill by 50%.
+water heating bill by 50%.

 In a recent year-long study by the Florida Solar Institute, the energy usage of conventional tank water heaters and on-demand tankless water heaters were compared.
 The energy consumption of both was effectively the same resulting in almost no savings for the user.
 While there are situations in which the tankless system is appropriate, it is not more efficient for whole house use.